alirezaazadi/SimpleChatroom/README.md

 # SimpleChatroom

-This is my network course project, i used from Java and JavaFX to impliment it and use some extra libraries :
+This is my network course project, i used from Java and JavaFX to impliment it and used some extra libraries :

 JavaFX Material Design Library : [JFoenix](https://github.com/jfoenixadmin/JFoenix)